|

 A ferry to Dubrovnik may be your best option if you're coming from:

-- southern Italy.
-The Bari to Dubrovnik ferry runs all year.
+southern Italy.
+The Bari to Dubrovnik ferry runs from spring to fall.
 It's the only international ferry connection!
 More.

 A bus to Dubrovnik may be your best option if you're coming from: